lamr12/feature/builds/README.md

 }
 ```

-To create a new library build, create a file with a filename in the format `lodashBuild`.
+To create a new library build, create a file from *buildTemplate.js* with a filename in the format `lodashBuild`.
 In the file do a function
 that will handle the build.
 This function will have as argument the json object that was passed in the query and it should return the custom build
 as a string buffer